Public holiday / Vesak / respectful planning

 • MOM and data.gov.sg confirm Vesak Day 2026 on 31 May, with 1 Jun as the public holiday.

-• Buddhist Library, Thekchen Choling, Maha Tare, and other centres have 2026 Vesak event pages live.
+• Buddhist Library, Thekchen Choling, Maha Tare, and other centres have 2026 Vesak event pages live (verify official pages + on-site notices).

 Dates first: Sunday observance vs Monday public holiday